 Musical Arts International, Inc. (MAI) began in 1995 as a cultural outreach program in Montgomery County, Maryland.
-Its artistic mission is to encourage and inspire audiences of all ages to appreciate chamber music, to uncover the tremendous wealth and variety of music in its repertoire, and to advance cultural growth with artistic presentation featuring music of all styles.
+Its artistic mission is to encourage and inspire audiences of all ages to appreciate chamber music, to uncover the tremendous wealth and variety of music in its repertoire, to encourage and premiere new works and to advance cultural growth with artistic presentation featuring music of all styles.

-In the past, well known artists and ensembles featuring classical compositions have been presented also new works have been premiered.
+In the past, well known artists and ensembles featuring classical chamber works, past and nowadays, have been presented, and new works have been premiered.
 In 1999, a Jazz night was included featuring such greats as Gershwin, Porter, Ellington, and etc., in order to reach a wide audience in the community.
 High school students are encouraged to volunteer in concerts to earn credit for community service.
 In 2000, a web site was initiated.

-Our artists have been featured in Gazette Entertainment, the Montgomery Journal, Asian Fortune and Asian newspapers such as World Journal, Washington Chinese News.
-Many concerts have received favorable reviews from the Washington Post and other local newspapers.
+Our concerts have been featured in Gazette Entertainment, CultureSpotMC.com, Asian Fortune, World Journal, Washington Chinese Daily News and others.
+We have received favorable reviews from the Washington Post, World Journal and other local newspapers.

-Concert-goers enjoy the intimate settings chosen for the concerts and consider the programs entertaining and educational.
-With its cultural and educational mission, MAI hopes to continue to bring music of high artistic quality to the community and to use this as a vehicle to unite people in love, joy, and peace.
+Concert-goers enjoy the intimate chamber music settings at an affordable price and consider the programs entertaining and educational.
+The newly established Question/Answer time, and warm reception to meet the artists after the concert have been an amazing expereicne for all who attended.
+MAI hopes to continue to bring music of high artistic quality to the community and to use this as a vehicle to unite people in love, joy, and peace.

-For more information regarding concerts, donations, newly released CD-Chamberfest, other CDs from the past seasons and group discount ticket sales, please call 301-933-3715.
+For more information regarding 2016-2017 season, donations, newly released CD-Music Castle, other CDs from the past seasons and group discount ticket sales, please contact firstname.lastname@example.org or call 301-933-3715.